2023/2024 GOLIVE INSTRUCTIONS / RULES

 Publicly questioning or criticizing a tournament official or official decision, ruling or penalty except through the proper channels which are outlined in the Rules and Regulations.

-Abuse (physical, verbal, threatening or slanderous) of tournament officials, volunteers, fellow competitors or others connected with a Power-Pole Pro Redfish Tour event.
+Abuse (physical, verbal, threatening or slanderous) of tournament officials, volunteers, fellow competitors or others connected with a National Redfish Tour event.

 Offensive or slanderous comments with racial, cultural or sexual overtones regarding event officials, event personnel or fellow anglers.